Overview

 Use the Car Loan EMI Calculator to model your own scenario with exact numbers.

 The downside.
 Higher monthly payments strain monthly budgets, particularly in the first few years.
-You also absorb all maintenance costs once the manufacturer warranty expires, and if you want to upgrade to a newer model frequently, selling and re-buying is transactionally more complex than simply returning a lease.
+You also absorb all maintenance costs once the manufacturer warranty expires, and if you want to upgrade to a newer model frequently, selling and re-buying gets transactionally more complex than simply returning a lease.

 Real example.
 Using the same ₹15 lakh car over 3 years with a 40% residual: